-Let's take IHT first because this is the most major of the tax issues when handling the estate.
+Let's take IHT first because this is likely to be the main tax issue that needs to be dealt with when handling the estate.
 If the value of the estate is likely to be £325,000 plus, then you should contact the tax office (see the helpline number below) to discuss.
 You may well have to complete form IHT400 which like so many HMRC forms merely tots up the assets and debts to calculate whether any tax is due.
 You can download this form with checklists and guidance from the HMRC website (see Appendix C for contact details) or ask for it from the Probate & Inheritance helpline on 0300 123 1072 (or +44 300 123 1072 if overseas).
 This helpline also handles queries about trusts and deceased persons' estates.
-It is reasonably straightforward to complete the form if the estate is routine such as a house (most estate agents will do a free valuation for probate), savings and investments, perhaps even a holiday cottage, but if there are matters like trusts, foreign assets, non-exempt gifts over the last seven years, business or agricultural assets to deal with, you must take professional advice as they can be rather complicated for the layman to unravel.
-See a solicitor or tax adviser, preferably one who is also a member of the

-Society of Trust & Estate Practitioners (STEP).
+It is reasonably straightforward to complete the form if the estate is routine such as a house (most estate agents will do a free valuation for probate), savings and investments, perhaps even a holiday cottage, but if there are matters like trusts, foreign assets, non-exempt gifts over the last seven years, business or agricultural assets to deal with, you would be advised to take professional advice as they can be rather complicated for the layman to unravel.
+See a solicitor or tax adviser, preferably one who is also a member of the Society of Trust & Estate Practitioners (STEP).
 The form will also guide you if you need to spread payment of IHT over a period of years.